-Multi-sided platforms, or marketplace businesses, are among the most exciting internet businesses transforming how we buy and sell today.
-From on-demand services to business-to-business platforms, crowdfunding to the sharing economy, and ecommerce platforms to booking platforms, marketplace businesses are unlocking access to global customer bases, broadening consumer choice, and enabling sellers to scale their businesses far beyond what was possible before.
-Stripe supports many of these platforms on Connect, a uniquely compliant product for platform payments.
+Multi-sided platforms, or marketplace businesses, are among the most exciting internet businesses, transforming how we buy and sell today.
+From on-demand services to B2B platforms, crowdfunding to the sharing economy, and e-commerce to booking platforms, marketplace businesses are unlocking access to global customer bases, broadening consumer choice, and enabling sellers to scale their businesses far beyond what was possible before.
+Stripe supports many of these platforms on Stripe Connect, a uniquely compliant product for platform payments.

 Online platforms function as central portals that enable transactions between buyers and sellers.
-From early pioneering platforms such as eBay and Amazon, to more recent successes such as Shopify, Etsy, and Kickstarter, a hugely diverse platform industry has developed globally, providing both customers and suppliers with new markets and choices.
-Europe has been the birthplace of many innovative platforms, such as Deliveroo, Catawiki and BlaBlaCar, as well as new fintech platforms, such as Zopa and Monzo.
+From early pioneering platforms, such as eBay and Amazon, to more recent successes, such as Shopify, Etsy, and Kickstarter, a hugely diverse platform industry has developed globally, providing both customers and suppliers with new markets and choices.
+Europe has been the birthplace of many innovative platforms, such as Deliveroo, Catawiki, and ManoMano, as well as new fintech platforms, such as Zopa and Monzo.

-As platforms become increasingly important drivers of digital commerce in Europe, their role has attracted heightened regulatory scrutiny, which seeks to ensure that customer protection, anti-money laundering, and competition rules keep pace with technological innovation.
-From our experience powering payments for thousands of platforms around the globe, we’ve encountered many of the regulatory questions and challenges platforms face.
-In this guide, we’d like to share some perspectives on how platforms can best navigate upcoming regulatory changes in Europe that impact how platforms manage payments.
-Although not legal advice (platforms should independently assess their own regulatory positions), our views are based on our experiences of the complex payments regulatory landscape on which our platform payments product, Connect, is built.
+As platforms become increasingly important drivers of digital commerce in Europe, their role has attracted heightened regulatory scrutiny, seeking to ensure that customer protection, anti-money laundering, and competition rules keep pace with technological innovation.
+From our experience powering payments for thousands of platforms around the globe, we’ve encountered many of the regulatory challenges that platforms face.

-This guide describes how many platforms managing their own payments in Europe currently rely on the so-called "commercial agent" exemption from payments licensing.
-We explore how this exemption is changing in January 2018 under the new European payments regime—the second Payment Services Directive or PSD2—which poses significant questions for platforms to consider in structuring their payments.
-The key change for platforms is that if they act on behalf of both the buyer and the seller, platforms can only avoid obtaining their own payments license if they do not possess or control funds and instead rely on a licensed payment service provider.
-Finally, we describe how Stripe Connect addresses the regulatory concerns of platforms by abstracting away the complexities of payments licensing and making regulatory compliance less burdensome for platforms.
+The key change for platforms is that if they act on behalf of both buyers and sellers, like most platforms do, then platforms can only avoid becoming a licensed and regulated business if they do not possess or control funds and, instead, rely on a licensed payment service provider.
+Stripe Connect addresses these regulatory concerns for platforms, abstracting away the complexities of payments licensing and making regulatory compliance less burdensome for platforms.

 How do platforms operate today?

-As the Platform comes into possession of payments for sales made by the Seller, the Platform handles money which is beneficially owned by the Seller.
-Most interpretations of European payments law—both the current Payment Services Directive (PSD1) and the imminent Payment Services Directive 2 (PSD2)—consider this to be regulated activity, which would require the Platform to obtain a payments license unless it falls within an exemption.
-Many Platforms that manage their own payments in this way have relied on the "commercial agent" exemption under PSD1 as their basis for not being licensed; however, this exemption is changed under PSD2.
+Where the Platform receives payments from the Buyer for sales made by the Seller, i.e., handles money which is beneficially owned by the Seller, most interpretations of European payments law consider this to be regulated activity.
+This requires the Platform to obtain a payments license, unless it falls within an exemption.
+Many Platforms that manage payments in this way relied on the “commercial agent” exemption under PSD1 (the predecessor to PSD2) as their basis for not being licensed; however, this exemption is changed under PSD2.
 Before exploring the commercial agent exemption, it is useful to understand what payment services are regulated.

-- Operating a payment account and enabling cash to be placed on and withdrawn from a payment account - e.g., holding funds for a specific merchant in a bank account before releasing the funds pursuant to the merchant’s instructions
+- Operating a payment account and enabling cash to be placed on and withdrawn from a payment account - e.g., holding funds for a merchant in a bank account before settling them pursuant to the merchant’s instructions

 - Executing payment transactions - e.g., processing payments from customers to merchants

-- Issuing and/or acquiring "payment instruments" under PSD1 or “payment transactions” under PSD2 - e.g., acquiring and processing credit card transactions through the card networks
+- Issuing payment instruments or acquiring payment transactions - e.g., acquiring and processing credit card transactions

 - Money remittance - e.g., transferring funds on behalf of a payer to a payee